Understanding Common Foundation Issues and How to Fix Them

 Signs:

-- Dampness, mold, or mildew growth in basements or crawl spaces.
+- Dampness, mold, or mildew growth in basements or crawl spaces

-- Musty odors inside the home.
+- Musty odors inside the home

-- Standing water or persistent dampness near foundation walls.
+- Standing water or persistent dampness near foundation walls

 Causes:

-- Poor exterior drainage leading to water pooling around the foundation.
+- Poor exterior drainage

-- Cracks in foundation walls allowing water to seep inside.
+- Cracks in foundation walls

-- High groundwater levels causing hydrostatic pressure against foundation walls.
+- High groundwater levels adding water pressure

 Solutions: